Sami Knife

-This Sámi knife (Stuorra niibi = “big knife”) has a birch handle and sheath.
-The reindeer-hide sheath has a tooled design and a belt-hanging loop.
+This Sámi knife (Stuorra niibi = “big knife”) with birch handle and reindeer-hide sheath has a tooled design and a belt-hanging loop.
 The label indicates it was made by “Einar.”

 The handle is generally made from birch for better grip when used in snowy conditions.
 Also, this provides good control over the blade, particularly when handling the knife with gloves or while the hands are numb.